He looked into the demon’s eyes. She looked back.

 “Here?”
 She smiled at him.
-It was the type of smile that made him feel like he had farted but was not quite sure if it was only a fart.
+It was the type of smile that made him feel like he had farted but was not sure if it was only a fart.
 “No, not here.
-We have a task for the likes of you,” She finished.
+We have a task for the likes of you,” she finished.

 Wait, what!
 Hold on.
 Timeout here.
 Brain, speak to me.
 What’s the catch?

 “What’s the catch?” he asked, very aware now of the smile on her face.
-The woman, non-demon, looked at him and just for a moment, he felt that ting of electricity in his trousers.
-Not now brain, he thought.
+The woman, not-demon, looked at him, and, for a moment, he felt that ting of electricity in his trousers.
+Not now, brain, he thought.

 Nowhere to run.
-It was like a paralytic is flowing through the legs.
-He just couldn’t move.
+It was like a paralytic was flowing through the legs.
+He couldn’t move.
 Stuck to the chair.
 Everything from the groin up worked; below was dead.
 “You are going back to Earth,” the succubus said.

-“You will not have any memories of this, nothing at all, but you will do what we want you to do when you get there,” smiling once more.
-She had the look of someone about to deliver the punchline to a long joke.
+“You will not have any memories of this, nothing at all, but you will do what we want you to do when you get there,” smiling again.
+She looked like someone about to deliver the punchline to a long joke.
 “What is it you want me to do?” he stuttered, aware that for the first time in his life (death), that his fate was not in his own hands.
 This did not sound good.
 Are they going to make him a killer?
 Something worse?